rosbit/duktape-bridge/README.md

 If a Go function registered to be called by JS, the types of its arguments and result must meet some satisfications:

- - primitive type bool, int, float64 are acceptable
+ - primitive type bool, int, intXX, uintXX, float32, float64 are acceptable
  - string and []byte are acceptable
- - array slice of bool, int, float64, string are acceptable. e.g. []bool, []int
+ - array slice of bool, int, intXX, uintXX, float32, float64, string are acceptable. e.g. []bool, []int
  - map with string as the type of key is acceptable. e.g. map[string]interface{}

 ### Go module and module loader